NicoNex/mofo/README.md

 ```

 Supported formats: **YAML** and **TOML**

-Supported fields: `title` (page title) and `meta` (description)
+Supported fields:
+- `title` - Page title (shown in browser tab and `<title>` tag)
+- `description` - Meta description (rendered in `<meta name="description">` tag for SEO)

 If you don't provide a title, you get "Untitled" - which is perfect for your half-finished blog posts that you'll never publish.
+If you don't provide a description, no meta description tag is rendered.

 ### How It Works (the technical shit)